IABTechLab/uid2docs/api/v2/encryption-decryption.md

 ```
 ## Decrypting Responses

-TBD
 Here's an example Python script (`decrypt_response.py`) for decrypting responses, which takes the following parameters:

 - The client `secret`
-- An integer `0` or `1`, which indicates whether the response is token refresh response.
+- An integer `0` or `1`, which indicates whether the response is for a token refresh request

 ```py
 import base64